Vladislove888/vladislove888/README.md

 I have experience in investment banking.
 I have been trading on the stock market for more than two years, I am familiar with the fundamental and technical analysis of companies.

-Instead of forty minutes of work on a task, I'd rather spend half an hour researching how to solve this problem in 10 minutes in the future :blush:
+Instead of forty minutes of work on a task, I'd rather spend half an hour researching how to solve it in 10 minutes in the future :blush:

 ### Connect with me:
 <a href="https://t.me/vladislove888">